TirumanidasKarthik/Console-Snake-Game/Readme.md

 - Eat `$` to grow the snake.
 - Avoid hitting the walls (`#`) or the snake's own body.
 - Your score is the length of the snake.
+- After game over or pressing `K`, you can choose to restart or exit.

 ## Notes